castai/docs/docs/guides/external-clusters.md

 3. Apply the deployment file using `kubectl apply -f deployment.yaml`.

-## Refused connection to controlplane
+## Refused connection to control plane

-When enabling cluster optimization for the first time user runs the pre-generated script to grant required permissions to CAST as shown below.
+When enabling cluster optimization for the first time, the user runs the pre-generated script to grant required permissions to CAST AI as shown below.

 ![](external-clusters/enable-optimization.png)

-Error message **No access to Kubernetes API server, please check your firewall settings** indicates that firewall prevents communication between control plane and CAST AI.
+Error message **No access to Kubernetes API server, please check your firewall settings** indicates that a firewall prevents communication between the control plane and CAST AI.

-To solve this issue permit access to CAST AI IP `35.221.40.21` then enable optimization again.
+To solve this issue, allow access to CAST AI IP `35.221.40.21` and then enable optimization again.

 ## Disconnected or Not responding cluster

-If cluster has a `Not responding` status - most likely CAST AI agent deployment is missing, press **Reconnect** and follow the instructions provided.
+If cluster has a `Not responding` status, most likely the CAST AI agent deployment is missing.
+Press **Reconnect** and follow the instructions provided.

 ![](external-clusters/reconnect-cluster.png)

-`Not responding` state is temporary and if not fixed cluster will go in to `Disconnected` state.
-Disconnected cluster can be reconnected or deleted from console as show.
+The `Not responding` state is temporary and if not fixed, the cluster will enter into the `Disconnected` state.
+A disconnected cluster can be reconnected or deleted from the console as shown.

 ![](external-clusters/disconnected-cluster.png)

-Delete action only removes cluster from CAST AI console leaving it running in CSP.
+The delete action only removes the cluster from the CAST AI console, leaving it running in the cloud service provider.

-## Out-dated CAST AI agent version
+## Outdated CAST AI agent version

-To check which agent version is running on your cluster run the following command:
+To check which agent version is running on your cluster, run the following command:

   ```sh
   kubectl describe pod castai-agent -n castai-agent | grep castai/agent:v
   ```

-You can cross-check our [Github repository](https://github.com/castai/k8s-agent) for a number of the latest version available.
+You can cross-check our [Github repository](https://github.com/castai/k8s-agent) for the number of the latest version available.

-In order to upgrade CAST AI agent version please perform following steps:
+In order to upgrade the CAST AI agent version, please perform the following steps:

 1. Go to [Connect cluster](https://console.cast.ai/external-clusters/new)
-2. Select correct cloud service provider
+2. Select the correct cloud service provider
 3. Run the provided script

-Latest version of CAST AI agent is now deployed in your cluster.
+The latest version of CAST AI agent is now deployed in your cluster.

 ## Deleted agent